austintgriffith/Pyth.io-Site/content/exploration/ipfs.md

 ---
 title: "IPFS"
 date: 2017-09-21T10:00:00-06:00
+draft: true
 ---
 When building a fully decentralized system, a peer-to-peer network is essential.
-No centralized server (or even just distributed network) can be relied upon.
+No centralized server (or even just distributed network) can be relied upon to power smart contracts.
 To move files from one node to another, we will use **<a href="https://ipfs.io" target="_blank">IPFS</a>**.
 The javascript implementation and documentation is located <a href="https://github.com/ipfs/js-ipfs" target="_blank">here</a>.

 First, let's install the npm package: